-I’m breaking down his five phases below, with more information on how you can use them to your advantage.
-Take a look and shoot me a message if you’d like to chat more about your content marketing strategy.
+We’re breaking down his five phases below, with more information on how you can use them to your advantage.
+Take a look and shoot us a message if you’d like to chat more about your content marketing strategy.

 Content Strategy Phase One: You Make Something & You Post It

 Though this phase may sound simple, many organization leaders often wonder how to get started when it comes to content creation.
 So if you’ve ever asked yourself, “What should I post?” this one’s for you.